WGAw Independent Writers Caucus • Alliance of Los Angeles Playwrights • Dramatists Guild of America

-Produced works include Under the Same Sky - a feature drama for Raz Entertainment (story by Tony Kamrany, screenplay by Arthur M. Jolly and Arthur McClen) about a young Aghani-American rescuing his 8 year old niece from a forced marriage.
+Produced works include A Gulag Mouse - in post-production, based on his stage play about women surviving in the bunkhouse of a prison camp; and Under the Same Sky - a feature drama for Raz Entertainment (story by Tony Kamrany, screenplay by Arthur M. Jolly and Arthur McClen) about a young Aghani-American rescuing his 8 year old niece from a forced marriage.

 In 2013, Jolly was an alternate selection for the Fox Writers Intensive.
 A feature version of his play A Very Modern Marriage has been optioned.

-As a playwright, Jolly has penned over 50 produced plays, with productions across the US and in Canada, Europe, Asia, Australia, and South America.
-He has twice won the Joining Sword and Pen competition, and was a finalist for the Woodward/Newman Drama Award, and a two time semi-finalist for the O'Neill Conference.
+As a playwright, Jolly has penned over 50 produced plays, with productions across the US and in Canada, Europe, Asia, Australia, Africa, and South America.
+He has won the Joining Sword and Pen competition a record three times, was a finalist for the Woodward/Newman Drama Award, and a two time semi-finalist for the O'Neill Conference.
 In 2016, he was featured artist at the 24th Last Frontier Theatre Conference.

-His published plays include A Gulag Mouse, Trash, Past Curfew, Long Joan Silver, The Christmas Princess, The Four Senses of Love, How Blue is My Crocodile, Snakes in a Lunchbox, Moby (No Last Name Given), A Grain of Salt, Past Saturn, What the Well Dressed Girl is Wearing, Bath Time is Fun Time, and two collections of short plays Guilty Moments and Thin Lines.
-Other produced plays include Of Rats and Men, Christmas Spirit, The Secret of Jarlsberg, Mopping the Stage, If You Could Go Back, and the NPR radio play Thicker than Water.
+His published plays include A Gulag Mouse, Trash, Long Joan Silver, The Christmas Princess, The Four Senses of Love, Childish Things, How Blue is My Crocodile, Snakes in a Lunchbox, What the Well Dressed Girl is Wearing, Bath Time is Fun Time, and two collections of short plays Guilty Moments and Thin Lines.